fishbrain/engineering-blog/public/content/posts/boosting-efficiency-with-git-aliases/index.md

 	https://your-domain.atlassian.net/rest/api/2/issue/ABC-12345
 ```

-Because of this is fetching the whole ticket JSON, and we need only the summary, we would like to filter the response somehow.
-Quite handy tool for working with this is [jq](https://stedolan.github.io/jq):
+Because this is fetching the whole ticket JSON, and we need only the summary, we would like to filter the response somehow.
+A quite handy tool for working with this is [jq](https://stedolan.github.io/jq):

 ```bash
 $ curl \